surprisehighway/base-front-end/README.md

 4. Run `$ npm install` to install each node package as defined in the project's packages.json dependency list.
 5. Run `$ gulp` to start watch tasks (defined in gulpfile.js).
 You're all set, get to work!

+##### Notes

 Note that BrowserSync can run a static server but in this case we need to define the `local_proxy` running php.

 You can also run `$ gulp dist` to manually re-compile assets without launching BrowserSync.

+Assets are revved and a manifest is created in the `/public/assets/dist` directory.
+There is a php function included in the mockups that reads teh manifest and outputs the revved asset filename.

 Mockups